 The gates and curtain wall also underwent a number of changes and repairs.
 Outside the fort the undefended civilian settlement seems to have been at its fullest extent throughout this period.

 From the early 3rd century there were in garrison additional units, which had been recruited beyond the Rhine frontier in Frisia, now north-east Holland.
 These are known from inscriptions as the cuneus Frisiorum (‘wedge of Frisians’) and the numerus Hnaudifridi (a mercenary unit named after its leader).
 A distinctive form of pottery known from this period at Housesteads shows close parallels with examples from Frisia and reflects the soldiers’ maintenance of their native traditions and contacts.Buy the Guidebook to Housesteads Roman Fort

 The End of Roman Rule

 Towards the end of the 3rd century the barrack accommodation within the fort was radically transformed, and the settlement outside largely abandoned.
 The fort’s defences also underwent major refurbishment at the same time.
 The effective size of the garrison is likely to have been reduced, and many of those previously living outside the fort may have retreated within the defences for security.

 The last-known inscription, dating to about AD 300, is a fragmentary text to ‘the emperors’.
-It may belong to a new monumental storage building (building 15) constructed beside the main east gate.
-A final reference to the garrison appears in an early 5th-century Roman list of military commands and civil service posts throughout the empire.
+It may belong to a new monumental storehouse building (building 15) constructed beside the main east gate.
+The last reference to the garrison is probably in the Notitia Dignitatum, a late Roman list of military commands and civil service posts throughout the empire.
 However, the date of compilation for that part of the Notitia covering the western empire is uncertain, so we cannot be sure how long the garrison remained in the final decades of the 4th or early 5th century.READ MORE ABOUT ROMAN BRITAIN

 About the Author